There’s at least one study that shows CBD may be associated with liver damage.

-While these initial findings seem to indicate that regular human doses of CBD don’t affect the liver, these are preliminary findings and we need to wait until the full study is published so we can scrutinize the methods used and results in a better way.
+These initial findings seem to indicate that regular human doses of CBD don’t affect the liver.
+But these are preliminary findings.
+We need to wait until the full study is published so we can scrutinize the methods used and results in a better way.

 Why CBD May Protect the Liver

-Several studies looked at whether CBD can protect the liver from various forms of drug-induced liver damage.
+Several studies examined if CBD can protect the liver from drug-induced liver damage.

-For example, a 2019 review study found that there’s evidence suggesting that CBD reduces alcohol-induced liver damage through various mechanisms (9).
+A 2019 review study found that CBD may reduce alcohol-induced liver damage.
+And it may do so through various mechanisms (9).

-First, CBD may reduce liver fibrosis through its effects on the immune system and antioxidant properties.
+First, CBD may reduce liver fibrosis through its effects on the immune system.
+This includes its antioxidant properties.

 RELATED: The Potential Benefits of CBD